caiyiweiusc/ChaTA/README.md

 ---

 Thank you for your interest in ChaTA!
-We hope this tool enhances the educational experience for students and educators alike.
+I hope this tool enhances the educational experience for students and educators alike.